luhengshiwo/For_Mari_AI/README.md

-# Mulit Text Classification with Text-cnn
+# Sentiment Analysis with GRU

 ## Requirements
 ```